9619 Lake Shore Boulevard "Breezy Bluff"

-Melanie had been in love with Edward F. (Ned) Cushing from when she was a young girl.
+Melanie had been in love with Edward F. (Ned) Cushing from a young girl.
 Melanie and Ned eventually married on June 9, 1897, in Cleveland.
-They had one son, Edward Harvey Cushing, born on March 17, 1898.
+They had one son, Edward Harvey "Pat" Cushing, born on March 17, 1898.

 Ned was the third generation of Cushing men who were physicians.
 He was born on January 24, 1862, in Cleveland to Henry Kirke and Elizabeth Williams Cushing.
 He received his academic degree at Cornell in 1883 and then went on to Harvard, receiving his M.D. in 1888.
 He was named professor of obstetrics and pediatrics at Western Reserve University School of Medicine and head of pediatric services at Lakeside Hospital in 1894.

-After the turn of the century, the city of Cleveland had no practicing pediatricians and an appallingly high infant-mortality rate.
+After the turn of the century, the city of Cleveland had no practicing pediatricians and an appallingly high infant mortality rate.
 To do something about that, Ned directed the establishment of a children’s ward at Lakeside Hospital in 1906.
-He selected the staff for the Babies’ Dispensary and Hospital, the first facility in the region to care exclusively for children.
+He selected the Babies’ Dispensary and Hospital staff, the first facility in the region to care exclusively for children.

 Ned died prematurely of inoperable cancer of the rectum on March 23, 1911, at age 48.
 He was buried in Lake View Cemetery.

-Melanie lived quietly for several years because of failing health.
-On February 4, 1945, she died less than a day after Sarah Garfield, her second cousin and former classmate at Miss Porter’s School in Farmington, Connecticut.
+Melanie never remarried and lived quietly for several years because of failing health.
+Then, on February 4, 1945, she died less than a day after Sarah Garfield, her second cousin and former classmate at Miss Porter’s School in Farmington, Connecticut.